 In Finland there are different services to help you settle, find work and learn the language.

 Employment and Economic Development Offices (Työ- ja elinkeinotoimisto) and municipalities have immigrant advisors.
 They can help you to integrate into Finnish society and offer you integration services.

 Integration services include, for example Initial Assessment (alkukartoitus), Integration Plan (kotoutumissuunnitelma) and Integrational Training (kotoutumiskoulutus).
 Notice that integration training is offered mainly to unemployed migrants.

 If your family members move to Finland with you, they may also be entitled to integration services.

 International House Tampere provides tools and services for employers that support employees and their families in relocating and integrating to Tampere.
 Guidance is offered to help internationals to establish themselves in the region, in both their professional and private lives.

 The Hidden Gems International spouse program facilitates the employment and full integration of the spouses into Finnish society.
 The programme is open to international spouses whose partners work in one of the Tampere universities or private companies in Tampere region.
 More information about the Hidden Gems Programme: internationaltampere.fi/hidden-gems

-The Migration Info Centre Mainio, is a multi-lingual information and guidance centre.
+The Multilingual Info Mainio, is a multi-lingual information and guidance centre.
 Their services are provided by the City of Tampere.
-The office is located at Rautatienkatu 10, opposite the LIDL on the 5th floor in the International Tampere Skills Centre.
+The office is located at Rautatienkatu 10, opposite the LIDL in the International House Tampere premises.
 Customers are served in about 16 different languages by advisors, all of whom also speak Finnish.